darktable-org/dtdocs/README.md

 This is the user documentation for [darktable](https://darktable.org).
 The content is authored in markdown and rendered to HTML using [Hugo](https://gohugo.io) as well as to PDF and ePub.

 This repository tracks the current darktable development version.
+The documentation is primarily hosted at https://docs.darktable.org/usermanual/development/en/.
 The auto-built website for the development user manual can be found at https://darktable-org.github.io/dtdocs/.

 The user manual for the current stable release of darktable can be found at [darktable.org](https://docs.darktable.org/usermanual/stable/en/).